How I Got Into a Fight with a Doctor

 Have You Ever Gotten into a Fight with a Doctor?

-– Showed little or no compassion
+– Showed no compassion

-– Refused to listen or take your detailed history
+– Failed to take a detailed history

 – Picks a fight with you by rolling their eyes or shushing you